pivot-access-ltd/bma-offline-docs/backup/backup.md

 ```
 snap-2-7-ui snap-2-7-cli snap-2-8-ui snap-2-8-cli snap-2-9-ui snap-2-9-cli -->

 Make sure you move the resulting `backup.tgz` to some external storage you can access when restoring the system.
+Also, make sure to restart the services you stopped prior to completing the backup.

 We've now backed up all the components necessary to recreate a MAAS deployment.
 Next, we'll discuss how to restore this configuration.